 By creating and maintaining a mailing list of your customers, or those who avail of your offers, show interest in your product, or those who subscribed to your newsletter, everyone is just a click of a button away.
-Businesses primarily use mailing lists for email marketing, with 81% of small businesses rely on email to get new customers, and 80% use it to retain customers.
+Businesses primarily use mailing lists for email marketing, with 81% of small businesses relying on email to get new customers, and 80% using it to retain customers.

 Having your own mailing list allows you to customize your marketing efforts with updates, promotions, or surveys.
 You can send specialized content, invitation-only events, members-only updates, exclusive discounts, answers to frequently asked questions, and other efforts to keep your customers engaged.